 Show-room Région Sud Design Prize 2023

-CP RV, Valérie Douangphrachandr, Flora Koel, Matteo Penza & Studiolow
+CP RV, Valérie Douangphrachandr, Flora Koel, Matteo Penza and Studiolow

 In the continuity of the Région Sud Art Prize Art-o-rama implemented in 2022 the Région Sud Design Prize which highlights young designers of the region and participates in their professionalization.
 The Région Sud Design Prize is aimed at designers who have graduated within the last 5 years and who have completed part of their studies in the Southern Region, Provence Alpes Côte d’Azur.
 Designers will be selected by a curator to be shown in a dedicated space during Art-o-rama.

-The laureate will be selected by a jury of professionals during Art-o-rama and will benefit from a 2000€ production grant, an exhibition space during the next edition of the fair, a collaboration with Villa Noailles and a collaboration with the Centre Wallonie Bruxelles.
+The laureate will be selected by a jury of professionals during Art-o-rama and will benefit from a 2000€ production grant, an exhibition space during the next edition of the fair and a collaboration with the Centre Wallonie Bruxelles.

 Nathalie Dewez – 2023 curator